Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Health

 The Portuguese Water Dog was designed to be a very durable pet.
-They have a few health issues, but some crop up in the breed more than others.
-These conditions include hip dysplasia, inflammatory bowel disease, cancer, and Addison’s disease.
+They have a few health issues, but some crop up more than others, including hip dysplasia, inflammatory bowel disease, cancer, and Addison’s disease.

 10. Staffordshire Bull Terrier